pinkpixel-dev/dreamscape-ai/SITE_IMPROVEMENTS.md

 dan

 #### Setup microphone with speech to text api exactly like chat.html

+#### Implement ability to leave microphone on for hands free voice chat

 #### Implement ChatGPT style animation for the voice
 ![alt text](image.png)